Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Ask about setup fees, monthly charges, and disbursement policies

-Step 2: Depositing funds into an escrow account
+Step 2: Deposit funds into an escrow account

-Once the account is open, the next step is to move funds into escrow.
-This varies depending on the agreement, but generally involves one or both parties funding the account.
+Once your account is open, the next step is to move funds into escrow account.
+This varies depending on the agreement and type of the account, but generally involves one or both parties funding the account.

 Ways to fund the account: